SamuelSwartzberg/flashcardifying_text_temp/ling/structural-parts/grammar/word-formation/*-lexcreation.md

 ##### initialism

 ⟮Initialism⟯ =syn= ⟮alphabetism⟯
-»⟮An initialism⟯« is ⟮＿an acronym＿⟯ which is p⟮ronounced as individual letters⟯.
+»⟮An initialism⟯« is ⟮＿an acronym＿⟯ which is ⟮pronounced as individual ＿graphemes＿⟯.
 Sometimes ⟮initialism⟯ is ⟮just a synonym for⟯ ⟮acronym⟯.

 ##### backronym